-The following management's discussion and analysis ("MD&A") on performance, financial condition, and prospects of Blackrock Gold Corp. (the "Company") should be read in conjunction with the audited financial statements and notes thereto for the year ended October 31, 2019.
-The Company's financial statements are prepared under International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis ("MD&A") on performance, financial condition, and prospects of Blackrock Gold Corp. (the "Company") should be read in conjunction with the unaudited condensed consolidated interim financial statements and notes thereto for the six months ended April 30, 2020, and the audited consolidated financial statements and notes thereto for the year ended October 31, 2019.
+The Company's condensed consolidated interim financial statements are prepared under International Financial Reporting Standards ("IFRS").
 All financial information is presented in Canadian dollars unless otherwise stated.
 All references to a year refer to the year-ended on October 31st of that year.
-The date of this MD&A is March 27, 2020.
+The date of this MD&A is June 29, 2020.